 The premise is simple enough.
 Counselor Deanna Troi was promised in childhood by her father to his best friend’s son.
 The family is now asking for that Betazoid tradition to be honored.
-Troi is not happy with the situation, but agrees to honor her late father’s promise.
+Troi is not happy with the situation but agrees to honor her late father’s promise.

 So why does this episode seem to fall so flat?

-On first thought, I felt that perhaps it was too early in the series for this type of episode.
+At first thought, I felt that perhaps it was too early in the series for this type of episode.
 I would guess the producers had some of the same inklings, since though it was the fifth episode filmed, it was pushed back to actually be the tenth episode aired.
 We haven’t gotten to know Troi yet – why would we care that she would be leaving the crew of the Enterprise D?
 We haven’t established too much of the groundwork between Deanna and Riker – why would we care that he is jealous?

-I then though that knowing how things work out in future episodes and that she is not going to leave the Enterprise D was part of the problem.
+I then thought that knowing how things work out in future episodes and that she is not going to leave the Enterprise D was part of the problem.
 However, episodes such as Yesterday’s Enterprise still hold up so well despite knowing the outcome and the future.

 I came to the conclusion that it was not one definitive thing that makes this episode fall flat, but a culmination of factors.
-Thankfully, the mistakes the writers and producers ,made during the first season were mistakes they learned from.
+Thankfully, the mistakes the writers and producers, made during the first season were mistakes they learned from.

 The man to whom Troi has been betrothed (Wyatt) is in search of a woman he has dreamed about all of his life.
 He urged his father to press for the agreement to be honored because he believe Troi was that woman.
 She is not.
-The picture he has of the woman clearly shows that, and at the same time he will also honor the agreement between the two families.
+The picture he has of the woman clearly shows that, and at the same time, he will also honor the agreement between the two families.

-Mixed into all of this, the Enterprise is orbiting the planet Haven (hence the title of the episode), a planet which is rumored to have great healing powers and is a completely peaceful society.
+Mixed into all of this, the Enterprise is orbiting the planet Haven (hence the title of the episode), a planet that is rumored to have great healing powers and is a completely peaceful society.
 A ship containing the last remaining vestiges of the Tarellian society is headed for the planet.
 The Tarellians were all but wiped out in a terrible act of biological warfare and want to visit Haven for its purported healing powers.

 Wyatt is a doctor and believes he can help these people.
 Once he sees the Tarellians aboard the vessel, he realizes that the woman he dreamed of is one of the survivors.
 He beams over, thereby contaminating himself.